Roofing dumpster rental in Roanoke

 Asphalt Shingle Weight and Tonnage Planning

-The three-tab shingle averages 250 pounds per square; architectural laminate runs closer to 400.
-A 25-square roof tear-off lands between three and five tons before the underlayment goes in, which is why the roofing dumpster routes with lower side walls to cap the weight limit on a single hooklift truck haul.
+The three-tab shingle averages 250 pounds per square, architectural laminate runs closer to 400; a 25-square tear-off lands three to five tons before underlayment is added.
+That tonnage needs a precise route, so roofing dumpsters cap at lower side walls to stay within the hooklift truck’s weight limit on a single haul-out.
+Three-tab and architectural weigh differently, but both route cleanly when matched to the right size.
 How does that translate to a 10-yard?

 Driveway Placement for Roofing Crew Workflow